 Press your hands down to lift

 Once you are comfortable shifting your weight onto your hands, next is to shift weight onto your arms with your hands further back.
 As you press your hands onto the floor, try positioning your spine to push your pelvis upward simultaneously.
 The straighter your spine, the easier you lift your pelvis.
 Keep hugging your hips towards the midline.
-Inhale and lift your hips by strongly pressing your hands onto the mat.
+Inhale and lift bounce house for sale your hips by strongly pressing your hands onto the mat.
 Press your hands and shift your weight forward as if you are about to fall, but using your fingers to keep the centre at foundation.
 You may need to bend your knees to get your legs off the floor.
 Knees bending or not, you should focus on smoothly placing your weight on your hands, as opposed to jumping up.
 Finally, pull your hips forward and lift your legs up.

 Feel a sense of falling